Snowflake-Labs/schemachange/README.md

 # The modules folder for jinja macros and templates to be used across multiple scripts.
 modules-folder: null

-# The name of the snowflake account (e.g. xy12345.east-us-2.azure).
-# You can also use the regionless format (e.g. myorgname-accountname)
-# for privatelink accounts, suffix the account value with privatelink (e.g. <account>.privatelink)
-snowflake-account: 'xy12345.east-us-2.azure'

-# The name of the snowflake user
-snowflake-user: 'user'

-# The name of the default role to use.
-Can be overridden in the change scripts.
-snowflake-role: 'role'

-# The name of the default warehouse to use.
-Can be overridden in the change scripts.
-snowflake-warehouse: 'warehouse'

-# The name of the default database to use.
-Can be overridden in the change scripts.
-snowflake-database: null

-# The name of the default schema to use.
-Can be overridden in the change scripts.
-snowflake-schema: null

-# The Snowflake Authenticator to use.
-One of snowflake, oauth, externalbrowser, or https://<okta_account_name>.okta.com
-snowflake-authenticator: null

-# Path to file containing private key.
-snowflake-private-key-path: null

-# Path to the file containing the OAuth token to be used when authenticating with Snowflake.
-snowflake-token-path: null

 # Override the default connections.toml file path at snowflake.connector.constants.CONNECTIONS_FILE (OS specific)
 connections-file-path: null